scg-wedo/hci-demo-zim/README.md

 pip install -r requirements.txt pip install -e .
 ```
+Pls also download and put decoder.onnx and encoder.onnx in results/ folder

 ## HCI: Run gradio demo on Docker
 Use absolute path to the 'output' folder instead of 'D:\3d-recon\hci-demo-zim\output'